10 Tips on Choosing a Domain Name

 Here is the list of good web tools with a variety of features, which we hope will help you find a good domain name for your business.
 Of course, this is not a full list of all the tools available for choosing a domain name.
 Also, please note that the tools are placed randomly on the list, so it doesn’t mean that #1 is the best and the last one is the worst.
 You can just try them out and choose a tool (or some of them) that fits best for you.

 1. Domain Tools

 It helps users to uncover up-to-date info as to definite domain names.
 This service is known for its “Whois” search.
 Besides helping in choosing a domain name, this tool helps you to protect your brand online.
 The company stops security threats to organizations, using domain data and predictive analysis.

-With this tool you can explore the top level domains of other owners which have become popular.
-You can also search for TLDs that are available, which is vital for choosing a domain name.
+With this tool, you can explore the top-level domains of other owners which have become popular.
+Furthermore, you can also search for TLDs that are available, which is vital for choosing a domain name.
 This tool checks domain registries directly in real-time.

 3. Bust a Name

 This interesting tool will suggest names for your website by combining beginnings and endings automatically.
 You just need to enter words in the left box and enter some endings.
 The tool provides you with suggestions for names, so you don’t have to come up with all the names on your own.
 If you like a name, you can check if it is available right there.